wilsonliaows/docs/connectors/mysql.md

 - filter rows in **Select rows** action
 - filter rows to be deleted in **Delete rows** action

 This clause will be used as a `WHERE` statement in each request.
 This should follow basic SQL syntax.
+Refer to this [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/language-structure.html) for a full list of rules for writing MySQL statements.

+#### Simple statements

 String values must be enclosed in single quotes (`''`) and columns used must exist in the table.

 A simple `WHERE` condition to filter rows based on values in a single column looks like this.